 2. They plan to use the irrigation project.
 Lukamenda members would get the irrigation for free, but other local farmers would pay to use/hire the irrigation system.

-It was encouraging to listen to the reports and watch them figure when a project wasn’t working to their standards, they felt confident enough to change the project.
+It was encouraging to listen to the reports and watch them figure out when a project wasn’t working to their standards, they felt confident enough to change the project.